 This museum was an absolute blast and interesting for the entire family.
-They offer multiple exhibits and have the world’s largest collection of historic air crafts.
+They offer multiple exhibits and have the world’s largest collection of historic aircraft.
 Some of their exhibits are even hands-on so the kids can feel free to touch things.
 (Usually a big no-no in museums) Located in the National Mall.

 - National Museum of Natural History (Free!)

-Fair warning, this museum is huge!
+Fair warning, This museum is huge!
 It features 127 million items from dinosaurs, animal exhibits, and real mummies from Egypt and you can even see the infamous Hope Diamond.
 This museum is an ALL-day activity.
 Located in the National Mall.